How to cite a journal article in MLA style

-Examples of MLA journal citation
+MLA journal citation examples

 When citing an online journal article, first look for a DOI, as this is more stable and less likely to change than a URL.

-MLA citation for an article in a database
+Citing an article in a database

-MLA citation for articles in special issue journals
+Articles in special issue journals

-Special issue journals focus on a specific theme, are written by a specific group of authors or are compiled from a special event.
+Special issue journals focus on a specific theme, are written by a specific group of authors, or are compiled from a special event.